How to Clean Your Bike Efficiently without removing the wheels in 7 steps: a practical Guide

 Using the right brushes is not where you want to cut corners and save money.
 Having the proper tools makes the job easier and quicker.

-And lastly, an old dry towel and two of these Microfibre Cloths.
-Though honestly, any set of microfibre cloth from the supermarket will do just fine.
+Lastly, an old dry towel and any set of microfibre cloth from Amazon or the supermarket.

 Using the Right Cleaning Products

 When using the right tools matters, I’d argue that using the right degreasers and lubricants matters even more.
-And I’ve never exactly kept it a secret that I’m a big fan of the range from Dynamic Bike Care.
-So if you’re looking to dial in your setup for degreasing and lubricating, here are their products I can genuinely recommend.
+So if you’re looking to dial in your setup for degreasing and lubricating, here are products I can genuinely recommend!

 The 15-Minute Cleaning Method